 Apr 24, 2016

 Don’t dismiss Singapore as one giant shopping mall.
 Yes, there are lots of those but Singapore is also a tropical melting pot of culture and traditions reflected in its food, architecture and people.
 You’re never far from expansive green spaces or new and exotic flavours – and if you need any tips on where to eat, rest assured the locals are more than happy to share their favourite spots with you.
-Read on for our edit of the must-eats, sees, stays and buys for your Singapore stopover.
+Singapore was recently reinstated as the key stopover on for QF1/2 Qantas flights on the way to Sydney for Londoners (and vice versa, of course) so make the most of your time in this fascinating city with this list of must-eats, sees, stays and buys.

 Stay at Hotel